green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 images: []
 ---

-The first step in debugging a measurement workflow is to turn the `--debug True` flag of the Testrunner on.
+The first step in debugging a measurement workflow is to turn the `--debug` flag of the Testrunner on.

 When you make your call to the `runner.py` when you measure locally